Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: The transform in the normal gauge

 be the region in which, for small $c>0$, we want to recover a tensor in normal gauge from its X-ray transform.
 In the context of the elliptic results, both for functions, as in \cite{UV:local}, and in the tensor case, as in \cite{SUV:Tensor}, this function $\tilde x$ need not have any further connections with the metric $g$ for which we study the X-ray transform. {\em However, for obtaining optimal estimates in our normal gauge, which is crucial for a perturbation stable result, it will be important that the metric itself is in the normal gauge near $\{\tilde x=0\}\cap M$, i.e.\ writing the region as a subset of $(-\delta_0,\delta_0)_{\tilde x}\times Y$ with respect to a product decomposition, the metric is of the form $g=d\tilde x^2+h(\tilde x,y,dy)$.}

-Concretely $L_0$ is defined as follows in \cite{SUV:Tensor}.
+Concretely $L$ is defined as follows in \cite{SUV:Tensor}.
 Near $\pa\Omega$, one can use coordinates $(x,y)$, with $x=x_c=\tilde x+c$ as before, $y$ coordinates on $\pa\Omega$, or better yet $H=\{\tilde x=0\}$.
 Correspondingly, elements of $T_pM$ can be written as $\lambda\,\pa_x+\omega\,\pa_y$.
 The unit speed geodesics which are close to being tangential to level sets of $\tilde x$ (with the tangential ones being given by $\lambda=0$) through a point $p=(x,y)$ can be parameterized by say $(\lambda,\omega)$ (with the actual unit speed being a positive multiple of this) where $\omega$ is unit length with respect to a metric on $H$ (say a Euclidean metric if one is working in local coordinates).
 These have the form (cf.\ \cite[Equation~(3.17)]{UV:local})

 the strict concavity of the level sets of $\tilde x$, as viewed from the super-level sets means that $\alpha(x,y,0,\omega)$ is positive.
 Thus, by this concavity, (for $\lambda$ sufficiently small) $\frac{d^2}{dt^2}\tilde x\circ\gamma$ is bounded below by a positive constant along geodesics in $\Omega_c$, as long as $c$ is small, which in turn means that, for sufficiently small $C_1>0$, geodesics with $|\lambda|<C_1\sqrt{x}$ indeed remain in $x\geq 0$ (as long as they are in $M$).
 Thus, if $If$ is known along $\Omega$-local geodesics, meaning geodesic segments with endpoints on $\pa M$, contained within $\Omega$, it is known for geodesics $(x,y,\lambda,\omega)$ in this range.
 As in \cite{UV:local} we use a smaller range $|\lambda|<C_2 x$ because of analytic advantages, namely the ability work in the well-behaved scattering algebra even though in principle one might obtain stronger estimates if the larger range is used (polynomial rather than exponential weights).
-Thus, for $\chi$ smooth, even, non-negative, of compact support, to be specified, in the function case \cite{UV:local} considered the operator\av{Switch the argument of $v$ to $x,y,\lambda,\omega$ to have $L_0$ act on functions on $S^*\tilde M$?}
+Thus, for $\chi$ smooth, even, non-negative, of compact support, to be specified, in the function case \cite{UV:local} considered the operator